kadirahq/flow-router/README.md

 #### Subscription Caching

-You can also you [Subs Manager](https://github.com/meteorhacks/subs-manager) for caching subscriptions on the client.
+You can also use [Subs Manager](https://github.com/meteorhacks/subs-manager) for caching subscriptions on the client.
 We haven't done anything special to make it work.
 It should work as it works with other routers.

 ## Rendering and Layout Management

 Flow Router does not handle rendering or layout management.
-For that, we can use [Flow Layout](https://github.com/meteorhacks/flow-layout).
+For that, you can use [Flow Layout](https://github.com/meteorhacks/flow-layout).

 Then you can invoke the layout manager inside the `action` method in the router.